OceanParcels/BayesianAnalysis_SouthAtlantic/README.md

 Here is a description of scripts according to it's function.

 #### Analysis
 To run the following scripts download data from the simulations from the supplementary material.
-For the scripts to work make sure to save the Data from the supplementary material within this repository and name the directory as `Pierard_et_al_GRL_2021`.
+For the scripts to work make sure to save the Data from the supplementary material within this repository such as `BayesianInference_SouthAtlantic/Pierard_et_al_GRL_2021`.

-We recomend running the scripts in the following order:
+We recommend running the scripts in the following order:

 1. `python/compute_probability.py`: computes the probabilities in the domain.
 2. `python/beached_probability.py`: computes the probabilities